 Method of assessment

-- Sealy and Hooley, Commercial Law, Text, Cases and Materials, Chapter 1-An Introduction to Commercial Law, pp 1-54 (OUP, 2009)
+- Sealy and Hooley, Commercial Law, Text, Cases and Materials, Chapter 1-An Introduction to Commercial Law, (OUP, 2017)

-These chapters are from the two recommended books for the course.
+These chapters are from the two recommended books for the module.
 The chapters overlap but it is worth reading both.